 There’s enough options to last for a lifetime, but often we fall into the same boring patterns without knowing it.

-The cool thing is, as long as you’re both growing as a person, new layers keep popping up and old ones keep getting updated.
+The cool thing is, as long as you’re both growing as a person, new layers keep popping up and old ones keep receiving updates to adjust for your new life experience.
 So why should we limit ourselves to the ways in which we already know someone once we’re comfortable enough together?

 What would be the next area of intimacy for you to explore with the people closest to you?
-In what way do you not yet know each other?
+In what way do you not know each other yet?
 What are some things you’ve never done together?

 How about having a little of that feeling all the time from now on?